Counting calories to drop pounds or build muscle?

 Eating the right combination of proteins, fats, and carbs can help you lose weight without feeling hungry or lethargic.
 An easy way to count macros for weight loss is to plug your daily caloric intake and recommended percentages into a macro calculator to determine how many grams of each nutrient you need per day and per meal.

-Here’s a simple way to think of it: Fill one-quarter of your plate with lean protein, one-quarter with whole grains or starchy vegetables, and the rest with non-starchy vegetables, such as beans, leafy greens, and eggplant.
-Incorporate fats by using olive oil as a roasting oil or salad dressing.
+Here’s a simple way to think of it: Fill one-quarter of your plate with high-quality protein (e.g., wild-caught salmon, pastured eggs, grass-fed beef, etc.), one-quarter with starchy vegetables (e.g., sweet potatoes, squash, cooked carrots, etc.), and the rest with non-starchy vegetables (e.g., salad, sprouts, cabbage, etc.).
+Incorporate healthy fats by using coconut oil as a roasting oil or olive oil as a salad dressing.

-Try to choose healthy options from each macro category — like whole grains, lean meats, and avocados — to see the best results.
+Try to choose healthy options from each macro category by using the examples listed to see the best results.

 Macros for Bulking